Oppai-Dragon/bot/README.md

 * src/Request.hs - requests for logic, the bot accepts 3 requests: 1 - initial, 2 - asking, 3 - responding.
     - /Modify.hs - functions for modify request.
     - /Exception.hs - functions for handling exception of request.
-* src/Config.hs - Handle, App types, testConfig and testHandle.
+* src/Config.hs - Handle, App types.
     - /Get.hs - Functions for getting certain values ​​from the config.
     - /Set.hs - Setting config from Config.json and <Bot>.json.
     - /Update.hs - Functions for changing the config..